oliverklee/ext-phpunit/PEAR/doc/PHPUnit/README.markdown

     git clone git://github.com/sebastianbergmann/php-invoker.git

 The `dbunit`, `php-code-coverage`, `php-file-iterator`, `php-text-template`, `php-timer`, `php-token-stream`, `phpunit`, `phpunit-mock-objects`, `phpunit-selenium`, `phpunit-story`, and `php-invoker` directories need to be added to the `include_path`.

+In addition to the checkouts listed above, the YAML component that is provided by the Symfony project is required:

+    pear install pear.symfony-project.com/YAML

 The `phpunit/phpunit.php` script can be used to invoke the PHPUnit test runner.